 - Bank accounts without a POD (payable on death) beneficiary

-- Investment accounts without a TOD (transfer on death) designation
+- Investment or retirement accounts without a TOD (transfer on death) or named beneficiary

-- Personal property over North Carolina's small estate threshold
+- Personal property whose total value clears North Carolina's small estate threshold (more on that below)

 Joint Tenancy with Right of Survivorship

-If a home was owned by two people as joint tenants with right of survivorship (JTWROS), the surviving co-owner automatically inherits the deceased's share.
-No probate needed.
-The surviving owner simply files an affidavit of survivorship with the county register of deeds, attaches a death certificate, and the title is clear.
+If the home was owned by two people as joint tenants with right of survivorship (JTWROS), the survivor owns the whole thing automatically the instant the other dies.
+There's nothing for creditors of the deceased to attach.
+The survivor records an affidavit of survivorship with the county register of deeds, attaches a death certificate, and title is clean.

 Transfer-on-Death (TOD) Deeds